alan-turing-institute/data-training-for-bioscience/2021-08-16-project-details.md

 - The Turing Way Slack workspace will be used for asynchronous chats and interactions among all contributors of this project.
 - Zoom will be used for hosting meetings and the final sprint event.
 - The Carpentries training template and incubator programme will be used for engaging with the open science training community, opening RFCs and ensuring long term sustainability of the training materials.
-- Cross disciplinary practices developed and documented in the project will be stored in The Turing Way as chapters under appropriate guides.
+- Cross-disciplinary practices developed and documented in the project will be stored in The Turing Way as chapters under appropriate guides.
 - Although the training course will be tailored to the biomedical sciences community, the overlap with other research communities will be considered to adapt training resources for other communities.
 We will engage with the data science for science theme in order to maximize cross-theme impact.
 Moreover, The Turing Way and REG members will maintain and share materials with domain-independent research practices that are transferable across themes.